ihsanenginbal/Public_Functions_Library/README.md

-# Public_Matlab_Library
+# Public_Functions_Library
-This is a public Matlab library for sharing Matlab codes on earthquake engineering applications.
+This is a public Matlab and Python library for sharing codes on earthquake and structural engineering applications.
-The repository consists of useful scripts and codes Ihsan E. Bal has developed and used over the recent years.
+The repository consists of useful scripts and codes Ihsan E. Bal has developed and used over the years.

 Please contact i.e.bal@pl.hanze.nl for further questions.